 In September 2005, I travelled with a group of Italian friends to Spain and Portugal.
 This was the first of four trips together.
 Unfortunately, this is also one trip that I no longer remember very well.
 It is quite interesting how the time that passes by diminishes our memories.
 Perhaps, it is because so many new things have happened since then.

 We started our two-weeks stay in Santiago de Compostela in Spain.
 We rented a car and started to move down towards Portugal.

 The next stop was Porto, on the Atlantic coast.
 A beautiful and very interesting city!

-We also visited a nearby town of Braga and it’s magnificent Bom Jesus do Monte church.
+We also visited the nearby town of Braga and its magnificent Bom Jesus do Monte church.

-Then, we moved to Leiria, where there was not much to see, but it was conveniently positioned for the area in which we visited several historical sites.
+Then, we moved to Leiria, where there wasn’t much to see, but it was conveniently positioned for the area in which we visited several historical sites.
 One of them was the early 16th century Domenican convent in Batalha.
 We also went to Fatima.
-It was very sad to see so many destitute people in search of a miracle, to alleviate whatever problem they had.
+It was very sad to see so many destitute people in search of a miracle, hoping to alleviate whatever problem they had.

 The next and the final stop of that trip was Lisbon.
 That was my first time to go the Portuguese capital.